odoo/documentation/crm/leads/manage/automatic_assignation.rst

 .. note::

-	In Odoo, a lead is always assigned to a sales team before to be assigned to a salesperson.
+	In Twenty20, a lead is always assigned to a sales team before to be assigned to a salesperson.
 Therefore, you need to make sure that the assignment rule of your salesperson is a child of the assignment rule of the sales team.